hashtagyx/cz4013/README.md

 ## Getting Started

 ### Requirements
-- Ensure that the client and server are on the same LAN for proper operation.
+- Ensure that the client and server are on the same LAN and obtain the server's IP address.
 - Python environment for running Python scripts.
 - Java SDK for compiling and running Java applications.